 The catastrophe in Gaza after 100 days of Israel-Hamas war, by the numbers

-The numbers that capture the state of Gaza after 100 days of war are staggering: Nearly two million displaced, thousands of homes destroyed and nearly 24,000 dead — 10,000 of them children.
+The numbers that capture the state of Gaza after 100 days of war are staggering: Nearly 2 million displaced, thousands of homes destroyed and nearly 24,000 dead — 10,000 of them children.

 Since the outbreak of war on Oct.
 7, when the militant group Hamas broke into southern Israel and killed 1,200 people and kidnapped some 250 more, the toll of Israel's response on Gaza, which is governed by Hamas, has been catastrophic for the territory.